ontodev/robot/docs/extract.md

 - [SLME source code](http://owlcs.github.io/owlapi/apidocs_4/uk/ac/manchester/cs/owlapi/modularity/SyntacticLocalityModuleExtractor.html)
 - [ModuleType source code](http://owlcs.github.io/owlapi/apidocs_4/uk/ac/manchester/cs/owlapi/modularity/ModuleType.html)

+ROBOT expects any `--term` or IRI in the `--term-file` to exist in the input ontology.
+If none of the input terms exist, the command will fail with an [empty terms error](errors#empty-terms-error).
+This can be overridden by including `--force true`.

 ## MIREOT

 The MIREOT method preserves the hierarchy of the input ontology (subclass and subproperty relationships), but does not try to preserve the full set of logical entailments.
 Both "upper" (ancestor) and "lower" (descendant) limits can be specified, like this: